ROSUVASTATIN- rosuvastatin calcium tablet, film coated

 There are no dosage adjustment recommendations for patients with mild and moderate renal impairment.

-2.6 Dosage and Administration Modifications Due to Drug Interactions
+2.6 Dosage Modifications Due to Drug Interactions

 Table 1 displays dosage modifications for rosuvastatin tablets due to drug interactions [see Warnings and Precautions (5.1) and Drug Interactions (7.1)].